 A Student Travel Fund was established in 2017 to assist UAB Genetic Counseling Training Program (GCTP) students with costs associated with off-site clinical rotations occurring during their second year of training.
 Disbursements are dependent on the amount of monies in the fund and are not guaranteed in any way.
-Should funds be available funding will then be awarded to a student.
+Should funds be available, funding will then be awarded to a student.
+Students may receive up to \$100 while enrolled in the program.
 The process by which these funds can be requested is outlined in the Student Travel Funds Distribution Policy and Procedure.
+Students must request funds prior to travel and submit documentation for the disbursement of travel funds within 7 calendar days of incurring the expense.